21MN28/GEOL0069_Project/README.md

 ## Conclusion

-This study demonstrates that machine learning approaches can effectively detect wildfire burn areas using Sentinel-2 imagery with reasonable generalization across ecosystems.
+This study demonstrates that machine learning approaches can effectively detect wildfire burn areas using Sentinel-2 imagery with reasonable generalisation across ecosystems.
 All three approaches achieved accuracy levels suitable for operational deployment, with cross-ecosystem performance penalties of only 5-6%.

 Key findings include the effectiveness of RGB-based burn indices when SWIR data is unavailable, the critical importance of spatial validation in remote sensing applications, and the surprising performance of unsupervised methods without labels.
 The research provides a foundation for operational wildfire monitoring systems that could transform damage assessment from weeks-long field campaigns to automated processes completed within hours.